+<length></length>

 Integer.
-Number of hexadecimal characters in the <command> or <response> string.
+Number of hexadecimal characters.

+<command/>

 The command passed to the SIM in hexadecimal format.
 Two characters per byte.
 Contains CLA, INS, P1, P2, and optionally Lc, Data, and Le bytes according to the command APDU structure specification in ETSI TS 102 221, Ch.
-10.1.
+10.1 .

+<response></response>

 The response from the SIM in hexadecimal format.
 Two characters per byte.
 Contains optional data bytes and SW1, SW2 according to the response APDU structure specification in ETSI TS 102 221, Ch.
-10.2.
+10.2 .

+The following co ommand example is the Status command that returns the currently selected AID on the